 Many ISPs also track the bandwidth usage by each household.
 If the company realizes that one particular household is using double what it should be, there could be ramifications for your neighbor, like penalty fees.
 Indeed, your neighbor might receive a notice of the situation and eventually discover that you have been free-riding on their network.

 Even if the ISP does not inform your neighbor that their household's usage is unusually high, your neighbor might experience a slowdown in service.
 If tech-savvy, the neighbor might even be able to detect what devices are utilizing their network.

 Beyond the potential ethical implications of this free-riding, this could create hostility with your neighbor.
 It's unlike that you will be able to "play dumb" about your actions.
-What you have been doing will be very clear.
-All of this can create tension and anger, if your neighbor discovers that you’re using the service free of charge.

-Through a technique sometimes called "sniffing,” your unencrypted data passing over the airwaves can be snatched by third parties.
+Through a technique sometimes called "sniffing," unencrypted data passing over the airwaves can be snatched by third parties.
 This could include passwords, cookies, and other small bits of information.
 Any financial benefits of free Internet access would quickly disappear if, for example, your identity or bank information was stolen.
-Unsecured Wi-Fi networks are not safe avenues for much of your Internet business.
+Unsecured Wi-Fi networks are not safe avenues for much of your Internet activities.